 - 18. You must process personal data in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
-This is the 'integrity and confidentiality' principle set out in UKGDPR Arts.5.1(f) and 32.
+This is the 'integrity and confidentiality' principle set out in UK GDPR Arts.5.1(f) and 32.
 You should adopt similar precautions in relation to confidential material of your clients which is not "personal data".
 Where appropriate, safeguards such as encryption or pseudonymisation should be adopted.
 Appropriate technical and organisational measures must be adopted both at the time of the determination of the means for processing and at the time of the processing itself. - 19.
-You should use appropriate security technologies suitable for the particular device or application (for example this may include anti-virus, anti-spyware and firewall software).
-Regular anti-virus scans should be carried out, and the device operating system software as well as individual application software must all be kept up to date.
-If you are unfamiliar with the operation of such software, you should seek advice as to how to set up such scans and the updating options of software.
-Even if this is configured to be automatic, you need to make routine checks that updates are being applied. - 20.
+You should use appropriate security technologies suitable for the particular device or application (for example this may include Virtual Private Network VPN applications, antivirus, anti-spyware, or firewall software).
+Regular anti-virus scans or file integrity checks should be carried out for applications on the device according to the device's operating system.
+The device operating system software as well as individual application software must all be kept up to date.
+If you are unfamiliar with the operation of such software, you should seek advice as to how to set up such scans and how to configure or force the 'check for updates' feature within and app or installed software.
+Even if these updates are configured to be automatic, you need to make routine checks that updates are in fact being applied.
+You might familiarise yourself with where to find these settings on your device, including knowing where to find software version information through a control panel or settings - 20.
 The web browser is a particular point of information security risk.
 Understand what software you are using, and consider checking (often found under the Help, About menu) that the specific version you are using is supported and up-to-date.
 Understand and check whether there are any additional 'plug ins' or 'extensions' which have access to material you access through the web browser, which might include any security credentials typed including passwords. - 21.
 Take care to avoid infection which may result from downloading malware, for example, by clicking on links in emails or downloading attachments or programs from sources that you do not know and trust.
 You should be especially vigilant concerning the risk of downloading malware by visiting websites which you do not have grounds for trusting, or by clicking on links in emails or opening attachments to emails.
 "Phishing" emails can be fabricated to appear to have been sent by a colleague or acquaintance, so be wary of any link or attachment in an email which you were not expecting, even an email from an apparently known and trusted sender.